iescandon/weather-dashboard/README.md

 sky image credits
+Photo by Aude-Andre Saturnio on Unsplash

+dark sky
-Photo by himashiyan gayanjana on Unsplash
+Photo by Patrick Tomasso on Unsplash